w-jamil/proteus-eti/README.md

 ### Description

 The adaptation to large data and real-time learning is a crucial challenge in supervised learning, aiming to reliably reveal the underlying data structure by constraining the surrogate loss function through slack variable.
 This learning technique has several benefits, to name a few; ability to handle large datasets, real-time learning, minimal memory usage and resistance to overfitting.
+The well know validation test for time-series data is to check if the previous label as prediction.
+If features are useful then, you will be able to outperform the previous label prediction.
+In the above case sorting will lead to poor results in one class.
+The second data which is also a real-world data features are more thoughtfully collected and are useful.
+The data is after sorting of the timestamp.

 ### Dependencies